Updated February 13, 2023

 Be sure to get their famous buttery and flaky roti canai, which is out of this World.
 Thai fried chicken wings are almost the perfect apps.
 The wings have a strong Shaoxing wine flavor, garlic, and a slightly sweet and spicy glaze.

 A rich mixed seafood curry laksa is one of their signature dishes, as well as the famous Thai drunken noodles.
 Rendang Nasi Lemak is another crowd pleaser.
 Vietnamese staples like pho and Thai favorite like Pad Thai are very popular as well.
-The food is so good and so authentic you’ll almost feel like you are in the streets of Kuala Lumper.
+The food is so good and so authentic that you’ll almost feel like you are in the streets of Kuala Lumper.

 Tim Ho Wan